 Sure, it's not a pub, but there are few better places to soak up a ‘lil old school ambience before the mantel.
 Cocktails, Chesterfield lounges, a jazzy soundtrack and purchasable cigars – It’s like a speakeasy, minus the constant prospect of death by tommy-gun.
 Yarraville.

 You feel like things could turn a bit gothic, or Scottish as you sit before the flames and beneath the vaulted ceilings in this converted church.
 Generally though, things tick over in a convivial candlelit fashion, while indie-bands play, and craft beers flow.
 Northcote.

 Totes famous long before its appearance on TV series Offspring, the venerable Union Club nails the atmosphere of a warm, low-key local.
-Sink into a leather couch by the hearth with some bangers, mash, beer and a base guitar backing track.
+Sink into a leather couch by the hearth with some bangers, mash, beer and a bass guitar backing track.
 Fitzroy.

 The food is amazing, but it’s not a gastro pub.
 The Napier is a pub-pub, and nothing is going to change that.
-It’s festooned with memorabilia, gifted with a garden, and dishes up parmas and deep-dish pies all built for winter (and built for two).
+It’s festooned with memorabilia, gifted with a garden, and dishes up parmas and pies all built for winter (and built for two).
 Fitzroy.